A BRIEF HISTORY OF GUILDFORD, SURREY, ENGLAND

 However Guildford failed to develop very much.
 Its population may have grown to about 1,300 in the 14th century but it remained a small town.
 Perhaps it was too near to London and the capital drew away trade.

-GUILDFORD IN THE 16TH CENTURY AND 17TH CENTURY
+GUILDFORD IN THE 16TH CENTURY ,17TH CENTURY AND 18TH CENTURY

 In 1507 a grammar school was founded in Guildford.
 Then in 1539 Henry VIII closed the friary and the hospital.
 Guildford declined in importance in the 16th century.
 In 1611 a writer said 'It had been far greater than now it is'.
 One reason for this was the decline of the wool trade due to increasing competition from the North of England.